 Contact an Experienced Premises Liability Attorney Now

-At Fine, Farkash & Parlapiano, P.A., our experienced premises liability attorneys are dedicated to helping injured people throughout Florida fight for the fair and full compensation they deserve.
+At Fine, Farkash & Parlapiano, P.A., our experienced slip and fall attorneys are dedicated to helping injured people throughout Florida fight for the fair and full compensation they deserve.
 We have more than a century of combined legal experience helping accident victims in Gainesville, Alachua County, and throughout the Sunshine State.

 If you or a loved one has been injured in a serious fall accident at a store, contact us today for a free, no-obligation consultation by calling (352) 275-5974.
 One of our skilled premises liability attorneys will review the details of your case and discuss with you all your legal options.